Room-Elephant/porthole/docs/DEVELOPMENT.md

 The development Dockerfile uses a multi-stage build that automatically builds both client and server.
 Dependencies are cached for faster rebuild times.

-For CI/production, the root `Dockerfile` expects a pre-built native executable (built with `mvn -Pnative,copy-client native:compile`).
+For CI/production, the `docker/Dockerfile` expects a pre-built native executable (built with `mvn -Pnative,copy-client native:compile`).

 ## Running Locally